Comprehensive Guide to Index Management in Magento 2

 1. Either you have to wait for the end of the reindex process, which is now being executed,

-2. or the reindex process has been interrupted for any reason and the status meaning hasn’t been changed in the table, as the process wasn’t finished:
+2. Or the reindex process has been interrupted for any reason, and the status meaning hasn’t been changed in the table, as the process wasn’t finished:

 If this occurs, you can reset indexer in your Magento 2 via the bin/magento indexer:reset amasty_example command.
-It will change the working status to invalid and while launching the next reindex it will work.
+It will change the working status to invalid, and while launching the next reindex, it will work.

 Wrap-up